-If you, or someone you know is interested in cutting the cord on cable or satellite, please feel free to forward this newsletter to them, or use the handy share buttons at the top of this email.
-Let’s keep this cord cutting momentum going!
+As always, if your mom, dad, brother, sister, wife, husband, friend, colleague, or casual acquaintance is interested in cutting the cord on cable or satellite, please forward our newsletter, or use the handy share buttons at the top of this email.

 OK... now let's get to it!

 NEWS: Broadcast Station Groups Aiming for 2020 ATSC 3.0 Rollout

 This week at their annual East-Coast shindig, the National Association of Broadcasters (NAB) announced that station groups including FOX, NBC, Telemundo, Univision, TEGNA, and Nexstar are aiming to roll out ATSC 3.0 technology starting in 2020.